 - Spoon this mixture over the fish and serve at once.

 One thing I truly enjoyed about being in the Caribbean was eating FRESH fish at just about every single meal, including breakfast.
 There are outdoor markets with fruits and vegetables of every kind.
 In the evening, many people gather to party and enjoy the evening breeze.
-On some islands in the Caribbean, the islander’s host jump-up parties and, of course, the fresh fish of the day is served along with fruity cocktails.
-The recipe below is typical for a jump up and perfect for a summer BBQ.
-It’s tangy and absolutely delicious!
+On some islands in the Caribbean, the islander’s host jump-up (dance) parties and, of course, the fresh fish of the day is served along with fruity cocktails.

 If you don’t have access to fresh fish, try this site for wild seafood and organics.